-As a meditation teacher, many of my students ask me, “Why does meditation make me tired and sleepy”?
-And recently, I’ve been noticing that I myself have been getting tired after meditation.
+In my online meditation lessons, many of my students ask, “Why does meditation make me tired and sleepy”?
+I’ll admit that I have been feeling tired when meditating myself recently.

 Recently I have been doing it in bed—which is probably a terrible idea because being in bed naturally makes you feel like falling asleep.
-So, my first tip if meditation makes you tired, is to stop doing it in bed and instead sit in a more energising position (read my guide to beginners meditation positions).
+So, my first tip if meditation makes you tired is this.
+Stop meditating in bed.
+Instead, sit in a more energising position (read my guide to beginner’s meditation positions).

 But other than not meditating in bed, what else can you do to stop feeling sleepy after meditating?